Why are effective safety systems important?

-With the science of behavior as our guide, ADI works with clients to uncover the root causes of variance in safety systems and then develops evidence-based strategies to ensure consistent application and impact.
-By helping employees at all levels see the positive outcomes of consistently using safety tools and processes, we ensure clients experience sustained success.
+With the science of behavior as our guide, ADI works with clients to uncover the root causes of variance in their safety systems (see overview).
+We then develop evidence-based strategies to ensure consistent application and impact.

 • Tools such as equipment safety checklists and pre-task risk assessments are completed thoughtfully and thoroughly